Dependable-Call-Exchange/skypeparser/docs/user_guide/skype_data_analysis.md

 2. Falls back to regex-based tag stripping if BeautifulSoup is not available
 3. Formats quoted messages for better readability
 4. Replaces straight quotes with curly quotes

+#### Content Parsing Challenges

+We've identified several challenges with content parsing:

+1. **HTML/XML Tags**: Messages often contain complex HTML tags that require careful parsing.
+2. **Monkey Patching**: The `format_content_with_markup` method needs to be added to the `ContentExtractor` class.
+3. **Type Safety**: Content may not always be a string, requiring type checking and conversion.
+4. **Error Handling**: Robust error handling is needed to prevent crashes during parsing.

+**Improved Implementation**:
+- Enhanced the monkey patching to include better error handling and logging
+- Added type checking to ensure content is always processed as a string
+- Implemented fallback mechanisms when content formatting fails
+- Added comprehensive testing of the patched methods

 ### Loading Process